Sikirapay Individual Account

 Please note that any payments made in EUR will be converted to the local currency using the exchange rates provided by the local bank.

 It is not possible to reactivate a closed account.
-If you would like to use our services again, please submit a new application by filling out the Individual account application form.
+If you would like to use our services again, please send us an email to support@sikirapay.eu

-To receive funds in your Sikirapay account, you need to provide your complete account details to the payer.
-Here’s how to find them in your Sikirapay Client Office:
+To receive money, you’ll need to share your complete account details with the sender.
+Here’s how to easily find them in your Sikirapay Client Office:

 A complaint can be submitted via three channels: